-Strategy I.1.1: Recruit better academically prepared students.
-Strategy I.1.2: Develop collaborations with two-year schools to increase transfer rates.

-- Strategy I.1.3: Enter into dual/cross/concurrent enrollment collaborations with community colleges. - Strategy I.1.4: Develop need-based scholarship program to improve access and to encourage attendance. - Strategy I.1.5: Implement or enhance initiatives geared towards improving graduation and retention rates.
+- Strategy I.1.1: Recruit better academically prepared students. - Strategy I.1.2: Develop collaborations with two-year schools to increase transfer rates. - Strategy I.1.3: Enter into dual/cross/concurrent enrollment collaborations with community colleges. - Strategy I.1.4: Develop need-based scholarship program to improve access and to encourage attendance. - Strategy I.1.5: Implement or enhance initiatives geared towards improving graduation and retention rates.

-Output: Number of students enrolled (full term) in the University of Lo uisiana System

-- Outcome: Percent change in the number of students enrolled (full term) in the University of Louisiana System - Source: Board of Regents Statewide Student Profile System data
+- Output: Number of students enrolled (full term) in the University of Louisiana System - Outcome: Percent change in the number of students enrolled (full term) in the University of Louisiana System - Source: Board of Regents Statewide Student Profile System data

-Objective II.1: Increase the percentage of first-time in college, full-time, degree-seeking students retained to the second fall at the same institution of initial enrollment by 4.58 percentage points from the Fall 2020 cohort (to fall 2021) baseline level of 69.00% to 73.39% by fall 2026 (retention of fall 2025 cohort).
+Objective II.1: Increase the percentage of first-time in college, full-time, degree-seeking students retained to the second Fall at McNeese State University by 5.0 percentage points from the Fall 2023 cohort (to Fall 2024) baseline level of 68.0% to 73.0% by Fall 2029 (retention of Fall 2028 cohort).